HapiSingh/hapisingh.github.io/index.md

 Hi, I’m Hapi.

-This is a personal space where I write about the games I’ve played, the ones I’m currently playing, and the ones that stuck with me long after the credits rolled.
+This is a personal space where I write about the games I’ve played, and the ones that stuck with me long after the credits rolled.

 I mostly play RPGs, action games, and older titles, and I like writing about *how* games feel — not just whether they’re “good” or “bad.”